Medically reviewed by Drugs.com. Last updated on Dec 4, 2023.

 How is glaucoma diagnosed?

-Your caregiver will ask about your symptoms and examine your eyes.
-He will check your peripheral vision.
+Your healthcare provider will ask about your symptoms and examine your eyes.
+He or she will check your peripheral vision.
 He or she may check how well your eyes drain fluid.
-You may need any of the following:
+Your pupils may be dilated (widened) for some of the following tests:

 - A tonometry test is used to measure your eye pressure.
 Your eyes are numbed with eyedrops and your healthcare provider touches your eyes with an instrument.
 A puff of air may instead be blown into your eyes and pressure is measured with a light.

 How is glaucoma treated?

 - Eye pressure medicines help decrease eye pressure.
 They may also decrease the amount of fluid your eyes make or help your eyes drain better.

 - Laser surgery may be needed if other treatments do not work.
-Caregivers use a laser to open your eye drainage system or create a new opening for eye fluid to drain.
+Healthcare providers use a laser to open your eye drainage system or create a new opening for eye fluid to drain.